bendtherules/bendtherules.github.com/posts/function-name-binding.md

 Now, to answer the above two questions -
 1. When we declare `function foo`, js internally defines a variable with the same name (`foo`) is the OUTSIDE scope - whose value is set to the function object.
-    Now, this happens alongwith hoisting - so, there is a sort of "pre-evaluation" step where it only looks at function declarations.
-It evaluates the declaration to create a function object and adds a mutable binding (in the lexical scope) with name="foo" and value=\<function object>
+  >  Now, this happens alongwith hoisting - so, there is a sort of "pre-evaluation" step where it only looks at function declarations.
+It evaluates the declaration to create a function object.
+Then, it adds a binding in the lexical scope with name="foo" and value=\<function object>